itayYaakov/AnomalyDetectionWebAPP/README.md

 ![alt text](https://github.com/eladoni1/Pictures-for-WebAPP-Anomaly-Detector/blob/main/leftBar.PNG?raw=true)

+5) **Left bar**
-5) Left bar - includes the switch between dark/light mode, the test table and train table for the current active report (includes the entire CSV file values and feature names), and a shrink button - reduces the size of the bar.
+includes the switch between dark/light mode, the test table and train table for the current active report (includes the entire CSV file values and feature names), and a shrink button - reduces the size of the bar.

 #### Packages, out source features and final notes